samvtran/p5-Flowdock/README.md

-Perl interface to the Flowdock API *REWRITE BRANCH*
+Perl interface to the Flowdock API
 ==================================

 A simple pimple Perl module that mimicks more or less how the Ruby Gem for the Flowdock API works.

-This branch is a rewrite of the module whilst also taking advantage of new API functionality.

-Current focus: REST API, moving Moose to Moo, and LWP::UserAgent to HTTP::Tiny
+This module has been rewritten(ish) and has replaced Moose with Moo and LWP::UserAgent with HTTP::Tiny

 API Notes